 Heart attacks involve blockages to the arteries supplying the heart.
-In a “mini” heart attack, blood flow to the heart becomes partially blocked.
-It causes similar symptoms to other types of heart attacks but less damage to the heart.
+In a “mini” heart attack, blood flow to the heart is partially blocked.
+Symptoms include chest pain and are similar to those of a heart attack, but there is less damage to the heart.

 The technical term for a “mini” heart attack is a non-ST elevation myocardial infarction (NSTEMI).

 While the term “mini” heart attack may sound as though it is less severe than other types of heart attack, this condition is still serious and constitutes a medical emergency.
 Therefore, anyone experiencing heart attack symptoms should seek emergency medical attention.

 This article describes what an NSTEMI heart attack is and what it feels like.
 We also outline its diagnosis, treatment, and outlook.

 Heart attacks occur when one of the arteries supplying blood to the heart becomes blocked.
 The area of the heart that usually receives blood from that artery becomes damaged.
 The damage worsens the longer the blockage remains.

 In an NSTEMI, there is only a partial blockage in the artery.
 This means the heart may have less damage than a STEMI, where the blockage is complete.
 The prognosis is often better than STEMI.

 Doctors consider both types of heart attack and a third condition called unstable angina as acute coronary syndromes (ACS).
 ACS refers to a condition that reduces or blocks the blood supply to the heart.

 Although an NSTEMI heart attack may cause less damage, it is still a medical emergency.
 If individuals have heart attack symptoms, they should seek emergency medical attention.
 However severe a heart attack is, it is always best to take a cautious approach.